GS1 digital link resolver explained

 A pivotal distinction lies in the GS1 digital link QR code’s ability to embed standardized, globally recognized identifiers that link to a wealth of information sources.
 Unlike generic QR codes, GS1 QR codes ensure consistency and reliability in accessing product information, enhancing user experience and business efficiency.

-Even if a single dynamic QR code can provide access to several different web pages, for instance, through a landing page, the real game-changer is the pairing of QR code capabilities with product identifiers, combined with the smart redirection capabilities of resolving services.
+Even if a single dynamic QR code can provide access to several different web pages, for instance, through a landing page, the real game-changer is the pairing of QR code capabilities with product identifiers, combined with the smart redirection capabilities of a resolver service.

 GS1 digital link QR code vs. standard QR code